mpv-player/mpv/DOCS/interface-changes.rst

 ::

  --- mpv 0.30.0 ---
+    - the `--drm-osd-plane-id` and `--drm-video-plane-id` options now accept either an integer index, or the values primary or overlay.
+      `--drm-osd-plane-id` now defaults to primary and `--drm-video-plane-id` defaults to overlay.
+This should be similar to previous behavior on most drivers due to how planes are usually sorted.
     - rename --opensles-frames-per-buffer to --opensles-frames-per-enqueue to better reflect its purpose.
 In the past it overrides the buffer size the AO requests (but not the default/value of the generic --audio-buffer option).